All Episodes

 Direct non-stop service between Houston and Dubai has been announced by Emirates Airlines.

-Owned by Sheikh Maktoom.
+Owned by Sheikh Maktoum.

-The Airlines chairman, he runs Dubai.
+The airline's chairman, he runs Dubai.

-Tiger Woods partner in the golf course development over there.
+He's Tiger Woods partner in the golf course development over there.

 Well, guess whose headquarters are in Houston?